 TGIF!
 It’s Friday!
 After waking up at around 8am, I head out to grab some breakfast.
 With my coffee and riceball in hand, I go back up to the lounge to check my daily round of emails.
 At around 10am, I FaceTime my boyfriend Brendan.
 He pops up on my screen and I see that he’s outside on the streets of New York.
 I can barely hear him speaking because the wind is so strong.
 He’s just left Brazilian Jiujitsu practice and is walking home.
 He's so cold that he keeps switching his phone from his left to right hand.
 I even see his eyes begin to water.
 It’s nearly 3 degrees Fahrenheit (that's -16 for you Celsius folk) in Manhattan and it’s in the high 50’s (14 Celsius) and sunny here in Tokyo.
 I sure left New York at the right time!

 After I finish talking to Brendan, I head out of the apartment to start my day.
 I’m going to Omotesando to check out the Nepenthes store.
 Brendan works for Nepenthes, a Japanese clothing brand based in Tokyo with also a store and office in New York.
-He’s been there for nearly 5 years now but has not been to Tokyo and has never seen the store here.
 Since I’m in town, I figure why not check it out?

 I take the metro to Omotesando station and then walk through the small winding roads until I reach the Nepenthes store.
 Situated between some residential-looking buildings, the Nepenthes store looks quite grand.
 It is 2 stories and made of almost entirely concrete minus the glass windows that take up the majority of the front façade.
 On the left, is a winding staircase, which leads to the second floor.
 A large fallen tree is placed precariously by the front entrance, a decorative juxtaposition to the industrial veneer.
 I enter the first floor, which is only footwear.
 It’s rather small, probably less than 200sq feet.
 As I take a look at the shoes, the lone sales guy compliments my Engineered Garments jacket that I am wearing (a birthday present from Brendan).
 I thank him and we chat for a little bit.
 Then I ask where the apparel section is and he points me upstairs.